Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Conclusions

 \section{Conclusions}

 In this work, we introduced a new class of multi-node information and frozen bit patterns, namely the SR1/SPC nodes, and proposed the corresponding fast SC decoding algorithm.
 The proposed SR1/SPC node can be identified by a sequence of Rate-1 or SPC nodes, and it provides a unified description of a wide variety of special nodes.
 Moreover, the decoding rules for the proposed SR1/SPC nodes were derived to facilitate fast SC decoding, with which a higher degree of parallelism can be obtained.
 The proposed decoding algorithm was compared with the state-of-the-art fast SC decoding algorithms, in terms of decoding latency and error-correction performance.
-Simulation results showed that by combining the existing special nodes with the proposed SR1/SPC nodes, we can achieve much lower decoding latency yet without performance degradation.
-The proposed SR1/SPC nodes are promising as they can also be adopted in the SCL decoder, which is left for future work.
+Simulation results showed that by combining the existing special nodes with the proposed SR1/SPC nodes, we can achieve much lower decoding latency as well as noticeable performance improvement.
+Besides, we note that the proposed SR1/SPC nodes are very promising as they can also be adopted in the SCL decoder, which is left for future work. \appendices